Ubalá

 Ubalá is a municipality and town of Colombia in the department of Cundinamarca.
 It is located in the Eastern Ranges of the Colombian Andes.
 It is the only municipality of Cundinamarca that is split in two parts.

 Climate

 Etymology

 In the Chibcha language of the Muisca, Ubalá means "Place on the hillside" or "At the foot of the hillside".

 History

 The region west to Ubalá was inhabited by the Muisca before the Spanish conquistadores entered the Altiplano Cundiboyacense.
 To the east of Ubalá the indigenous Tegua were living and to the south the Guayupe.

-Ubalá was properly founded on October 23rd, 1846 by Ospina Rodríguez.
+Ubalá was properly founded on October 23, 1846 by Ospina Rodríguez.

+Administrative Division

+The municipality of Ubalá is the only one in the department that is geographically divided into two zones and each has municipal inspections and these in turn in villages:

+Ubalá A (western) It is characterized by being very mountainous and being on the northern shore of the Guavio Reservoir and has the following inspections: